jamesyoung-15/FallDetection/docs/Documentation.md

 ### Problems
 This approach detects many false positives (detecting falls when there is nothing).
 This is most likely due to the small dataset size and/or the dataset used isn't good enough (ie. not diverse enough, etc).

+### Improvements
+- Can use a better dataset (add more images or use another one).
+- Can also use another approach, use video classification instead of image classification (see action recognition using video classfication)